gordonguthrie/luvv-ie-website/install.md

 ---
 layout: page
 title: Installing And Running LuvvieScript
-tagline:  - its easy to do
+tagline:  - its quick and easy to do
 ---
 {% include JB/setup %}